D4RK-M3TA/PaperBot---Research-Assistant-Agent/RENDER_DEPLOYMENT.md

 ## 1. Root Directory (Optional)
 **Leave this field BLANK** - Your Django project is at the repository root.

-**Note**: The project includes a `runtime.txt` file that specifies Python 3.11.9.
-Render will automatically detect and use this version.
+**Note**: The project includes a `.python-version` file that specifies Python 3.11.
+Render will automatically detect and use Python 3.11 (latest patch version).

 ## 2. Build Command
 ```
 pip install -r requirements.txt
 ```

-**Note**: Gunicorn is now included in requirements.txt, so no need to install separately.
+**Important**: Make sure your Render dashboard build command is exactly this (remove any `&& pip install gunicorn` if present, as gunicorn is now in requirements.txt).

 ## 3. Start Command
 ```